juxor/afaq/markdown/append43.md

 entirely with Bolshevik power . . .
-Lenin's arguments on the declassing of the proletariat was more a way of avoiding this unpleasant truth than a real reflection of what remained, in Moscow at least, a substantial physical and ideological force."_ [Richard Sakwa, ** Soviet Communists in Power**, p.
-261] In the words of Diane Koenker, _"[i]f Lenin's perceptions of the situation were at all representative, it appears that the Bolshevik party made deurbanisation and declassing the scapegoat for its political difficulties, when the party's own policies and its unwillingness to accept changing proletarian attitudes were also to blame."_ Ironically, this was not the first time that the Bolsheviks had blamed its problems on the lack of a _"true"_ proletariat and its replacement by "petty-bourgeois" elements, _"[t]his was the same argument used to explain the Bolsheviks' lack of success in the early months of 1917 -- that the cadres of conscious proletarians were diluted by non-proletarian elements."_ [_"Urbanisation and Deurbanisation in the Russian Revolution and Civil War,"_ pp. 424-450, **The Journal of Modern History**, vol. 57, no. 3, p.
+Lenin's arguments on the declassing of the proletariat was more a way of avoiding this unpleasant truth than a real reflection of what remained, in Moscow at least, a substantial physical and ideological force."_ [Richard Sakwa, Soviet Communists in Power, p.
+261] In the words of Diane Koenker, _"[i]f Lenin's perceptions of the situation were at all representative, it appears that the Bolshevik party made deurbanisation and declassing the scapegoat for its political difficulties, when the party's own policies and its unwillingness to accept changing proletarian attitudes were also to blame."_ Ironically, this was not the first time that the Bolsheviks had blamed its problems on the lack of a _"true"_ proletariat and its replacement by "petty-bourgeois" elements, _"[t]his was the same argument used to explain the Bolsheviks' lack of success in the early months of 1917 -- that the cadres of conscious proletarians were diluted by non-proletarian elements."_ [_"Urbanisation and Deurbanisation in the Russian Revolution and Civil War,"_ pp. 424-450, **The Journal of Modern History**, vol. 57, no. 3,
+p.
 449 and p.
 428]

 It should be noted that the _"declassing"_ argument does have a superficial validity if you accept the logic of vanguardism.
 After all, if you accept the